 Thankfully there are a lot of great, free and fast websites that can help you do this.
 Here are the five best anatomy websites for students I most often recommend.

 Readers of this site will know I’m a huge fan of active recall techniques for study.
 I talk about them all the time.
-Just check out my advice here for example; how to study medicine more effectively.
+Just check out some of the advice I give in my article; how to study medicine more effectively for examples.

 The same goes for anatomy lab.
 Everything you do, learn and see, you want to follow with active questioning.
 Ask yourself why what you’re seeing is important, where does it go, what would happen if it was blocked, obstructed, impaired etc.